 Situated just 79 miles off the coast of Africa, Lanzarote is the most easterly of the Canary Islands.
-The island is 37 miles (60km) long and 12 miles (20 km) wide, making it the fourth largest island in the Canaries.
+The island is 37 miles (60 km) long and 12 miles (20 km) wide, making it the fourth largest island in the Canaries.
 I was 16 when I first visited Lanzarote.
 I went on a day trip by ferry (Armas) over from Fuerteventura.

 The trip over took around forty minutes, with a calm sea it was a very pleasant crossing.
 The two islands can be seen from each other if the weather is clear.
-I didn’t know what to expect of Lanzarote upon arrival, although I soon realized that this island was just as beautiful as the one I had just left in the far distance.
+I didn’t know what to expect of Lanzarote upon arrival, although I soon realised that this island was just as beautiful as the one I had just left in the far distance.

 I am going to show you a few delights of this island so you can make your own mind up.
 I have been back to Lanzarote many times by Thomson Holidays since my first trip and still, the island does leave a footprint on your heart when leaving.